CPK Insurance

 What Commercial Property Insurance Covers

 In Oklahoma, commercial property insurance is usually built around five core parts: building coverage for owned structures, business personal property coverage for contents, business income coverage for covered closures, equipment breakdown coverage for mechanical or electrical failures, and ordinance or law coverage for code-related repairs after a loss.
-The state does not set a special commercial property mandate in the data provided, but policy terms still depend on the insurer, the building, and the risk profile.
+The state does not set a special commercial property mandate, but policy terms still depend on the insurer, the building, and the risk profile.
 Standard coverage commonly applies to fire, windstorm, hail, theft, vandalism, and other covered perils, which is especially relevant in a state with very high tornado, hailstorm, and severe storm risk.
 The policy can also cover signage, furniture, fixtures, inventory, and computers, whether you own the building or lease your space.
 Business income coverage is especially important if a covered loss forces a temporary shutdown in places like Oklahoma City, Tulsa, Norman, or Edmond, where continuing expenses can still arrive even when operations stop.
 Standard policies do not include flood damage, so properties exposed to spring flooding or low-lying drainage issues need separate flood coverage.
 Replacement cost and actual cash value also matter here: replacement cost generally costs more, but it pays based on new items of similar quality rather than depreciated value.
 For Oklahoma businesses, that difference can be significant after storm damage or fire-related building damage.

 Coverage Included